 About Me

-Previously, I worked as a Research Scientist in the Learning in Early Childhood group at the Max Planck Institute for Human Cognitive and Brain Sciences in Leipzig, Germany.
-There, I led the design of end-to-end pipelines for processing Neuroimaging data, merging technical expertise with insights into human cognitive development.
+Previously, I worked as a Research Scientist in the Learning in Early Childhood group at the Max Planck Institute for Human Cognitive and Brain Sciences (Leipzig, Germany), where I led the design of end-to-end pipelines for processing neuroimaging data, integrating technical expertise with insights into human cognitive development.

 Activity